 3. Check Your Wiper Blades

-In the wintertime, your wipers not only endure wiping away snow, but the rubber blades must also deal with the blistering cold temperatures, ice, and salt from the road.
+Your wipers not only endure wiping away snow in the winter.
+The rubber blades must also endure blistering cold temperatures, ice, and salt from the road.
 This can cause the blades to wear even faster.

-To avoid running into streaking or skipping windshield wiper blades in the midst of a snowstorm, check your blades early.
+To avoid running into streaking or skipping windshield wiper blades during a snowstorm, check your blades early.

-Spray water on the windshield and use the wipers to wipe it away, they should wipe all the water off and leave no streaks behind.
-If they are even borderline, it's best to swap them for new ones now.
+Spray water on the windshield and use the wipers to wipe it away.
+They should wipe all the water off and leave no streaks behind.
+It's best to swap them for new ones, even if they are just borderline.

 If you live in an area that gets hit particularly hard with winter storms, you may want to invest in winter wiper blades.
-These blades have specialized rubber and plastic compounds to resist the cold and a rubber cover to keep slush and ice out of the blade's various pivot and movement points.
+These blades have specialized rubber and plastic compounds to resist hardening in the cold and a rubber cover to keep slush and ice out of the blade's various pivot and movement points to ensure optimal contact with the windshield.

-Salt and slush leave a nasty mess behind on your windshield, so you want to make sure your windshield washer is filled and ready for action.
-You may also want to consider swapping out any summertime wiper fluid with one that has anti-freezing properties.
+Salt and slush leave a nasty mess behind on your windshield, making it hard to see.
+You can keep your windshield clear by ensuring your windshield washer reservoir is filled and ready for action.
+It’s also a great idea to consider swapping out any summertime wiper fluid with a winter-specific one with anti-freezing properties.
+This windshield washer fluid also works as a de-icer to eliminate thin coatings of ice on your windshield.

 Without a freeze-resistant washer fluid, it could freeze and not allow you to spray the fluid when needed.
 Also, frozen washer fluid expands and can crack your washer fluid reservoir or damage the sprayer motor.